rakhimov/scram/doc/event_tree_analysis.rst

       This order must be respected in event tree paths.

     - Functional event states in forks can be arbitrary but unique (per fork).

-      In expressions evaluating a functional event state, the state must be one of possible states declared in functional event forks.
+    - In expressions evaluating a functional event state, the state must be one of possible states declared in functional event forks.
+      *This validation is not implemented.*

     - The event-tree is exclusively defined by either formulas or expressions, but no mix is allowed.